zeruhur/plerion/_build/md/plerion.md

 - **Torpedoes**: Blast weapons.
 Once a torpedo is locked on to a target the firing ship can move on and attack other targets while the torpedo tracks until it detonates.

 ## Starship Crew Actions
 Pilots maneuver their vehicles in hopes of avoiding enemy fire or to position the ship for the perfect shot.
-Technicians have their hands full jury rigging repairs, trying to keep systems running or boosting the engines for a desperate escape.
-Gunners, besides trying to blast the enemy to bits and pieces, may need to lock onto a target before trying to shoot them with a valuable but devastating torpedo, or try to restart the Tactical systems if they go offline.
-Communication officers may need to contact help, or try to jam the comm systems or scanners of rival ships.
+Technicians have their hands full jury rigging repairs, trying to keep modules running or boosting the engines for a desperate escape.
+Gunners, besides trying to blast the enemy to bits and pieces, may need to lock onto a target before trying to shoot them with a valuable but devastating torpedo, or try to restart the Tactical modules if they go offline.
+Communication officers may need to contact help, or try to jam the comm modules or scanners of rival ships.

 The following are just some of the actions a vehicle’s crew can take, the Referee may allow others.

 ### Boost Engines
 Redirect the vehicle’s energy reserves to boost its engines temporarily.
 To do this the character makes a WIL Save .
 This lasts for 1d6 rounds.
-One other shipboard system becomes inoperative or unusable for the same period of time.
+One other shipboard module becomes inoperative or unusable for the same period of time.
 On a critical failure, immediately reduce SYS of the vehicle by one point.

 ### Boost Weapons
 Redirect the vehicle’s energy reserves to temporarily improve the power of a vehicle’s guns.
 Make a WILL Save.
 Increase the weapon damage by
 1 die of it’s usual type (eg: if the weapon does 1d10 damage, it now does 2d10, if 1d6, it’s now 2d6).
 This lasts for 1d6 rounds, no longer.
-One other shipboard system becomes inoperative or unusable for the same period of time.
+One other shipboard module becomes inoperative or unusable for the same period of time.
 On a critical failure, immediately reduce SYS of the vehicle by one point.

 ### Dodge and Jink
 A pilot can perform sudden, chaotic maneuvers in order to avoid enemy fire.
 The opposing pilot makes a WIL Save.
 If they fails, enemy’s attacks are impaired.

 ### Jam Comms or Scanners
-A character operating the communication or scanner systems may try to jam an enemy ship’s systems by making a WIL Save.
+A character operating the communication or scanner modules may try to jam an enemy ship’s modules by making a WIL Save.
 If successful this action makes the target ship unable to communicate as long as that character keeps jamming their channels; any attempts to use scanners, Lock on Target or attack by that ship are impaired.
 Requires the vehicle to be equipped with an ECM Array.

 ### Lock on Target
-Gunners can spend a full round locking their vehicle’s targeting system to a specific target.
+Gunners can spend a full round locking their vehicle’s targeting module to a specific target.
-When firing normal weapons, make a SYS Save and forgo all other actions that round, then next turn the attack against the specified target will be **enhanced**, or make an impaired attack to score an automatic Effect against a specific vehicle system (ignoring armor and shields).
+When firing normal weapons, make a SYS Save and forgo all other actions that round, then next turn the attack against the specified target will be **enhanced**, or make an impaired attack to score an automatic Effect against a specific vehicle module (ignoring armor and shields).

 When firing blast weapons, make a SYS Save and forgo all other actions that round.
 If a lock-on is achieved, the weapon may be fired as an action in a later round, provided the lock is maintained.